Technical Program Overview

 Applied medical imaging AI research: clinical and translational perspectives

-15.30-16.00 Coffee break (Music Library & Skalkotas auditorium foyers)
+15.30-16.00 Coffee break (Music Library & Skalkotas Auditorium foyers)

 Brain connectivity